-Breaking News Erdosteine to be tested as part of COVID-19 treatment
+Breaking News Erdosteine has been positively tested as part of COVID-19 treatment

-Recipharm is pleased to announce that Erdosteine will be tested in a clinical study as an add-on treatment for COVID-19 patients.
+Recipharm is pleased to announce that the results of the study with Erdosteine as add-on treatment for COVID-19 patients are now available

-Erdosteine was discovered and developed in Italy at Recipharm’s facility in Paderno Dugnano and is in Italy and several other countries indicated for the treatment of acute and chronic respiratory diseases including Chronic Obstructive Pulmonary Disease (COPD).
+Erdosteine was discovered and developed in Italy at Recipharm’s facility in Paderno Dugnano and is indicated for the treatment of acute and chronic respiratory diseases including Chronic Obstructive Pulmonary Disease (COPD).

 Erdosteine is Edmond Pharma's most successful Molecule, produced both in API and finished product forms, totally developed in house with Edmond research.
 Today it is marketed in nearly 40 countries worldwide.